yuno-payments/yuno-docs/docs/SDKs/yuno-sdks.md

 ## Start using Yuno SDKs

-Yuno provides customized SDKs for Web, Android,  IOs, and Flutter applications.
+Yuno provides customized SDKs for Web, Android,  iOS, and Flutter (deprecated) applications.
 To check the available solutions available and how to use them, first choose the desired platform:

 <Shelf classname="platform_shelf">
   <YunoCard title="Web" href="/docs/full-checkout-sdk" />